molinux/dio-lab/README.md

 **docker-compose-app-web** - A docker-compose example

-**docker-swarm-cicd** - A complete and automation docker swarm solution using Vagrant
+**docker-swarm-vagrant** - A complete and automation docker swarm solution using Vagrant